obscure-com/TiCarousel/mobile/ios/documentation/index.md

 * `x` the x offset of the center of the viewpoint, default 0.0
 * `y` the y offset of the center of the viewpoint, default 0.0

+### Events

+**scroll** : fired when the carousel ends an animated scroll.

+**change** : fired whenever the carousel scrolls far enough for the currentItemIndex property to change.
+It is called regardless of whether the item index was updated programatically or through user interaction.

+**select** : fired if the user taps any carousel item view, including the currently selected view.
+This event will not fire if the user taps a control within the currently selected view.

 ## Transform Options

 Several of the built-in transforms can be customized using the transform options dictionary.